 Over 40 million people live in poverty in Mexico (that’s about 40% of the population), among whom some 15 million live in extreme poverty, as defined by the World Bank (less than $1.25/day).

 Strangely, Mexico nonetheless is a pretty rich country - 13th economy in the world - which shows that high GDP doesn’t necessarily mean less poverty, for example if there’s no redistribution whatsoever of the country’s riches.
+What’s more, having such a high poverty rate puts a huge strain on the economy and hurts the country’s competitiveness (natural correlation between poverty and the economy).

 Colonization and unfair systems